Theodor Friedl

-Theodor Friedl (February 13, 1842 in Vienna – September 5, 1900 in Warth, Lower Austria) was an Austrian sculptor.
+Theodor Friedl (13 February 1842 – 5 September 1900) was an Austrian sculptor.

 Biography

-Friedl studied at the Academy of Fine Arts Vienna under Anton Dominik Fernkorn.
-Among his first major commissions was a program of architectural sculpture for the 1877 Vienna Stock Exchange, a collaboration with the Danish-Austrian neo-classic architect Theophil Hansen.
+Friedl was born on 13 February 1842 in Vienna, Austrian Empire.
+He studied at the Academy of Fine Arts Vienna under Anton Dominik Fernkorn.
+Among his first major commissions was a program of architectural sculpture for the 1877 Vienna Stock Exchange, a collaboration with the Danish-Austrian Neoclassical architect Theophil Hansen.
 The program included a quadriga, six full-figure statues, and a series of frieze panels around the cornice line.

-The same year Friedl had also begun a long-term working relationship with Viennese architects Fellner & Helmer for theaters across Europe, transmitting variations of the Viennese neo-classic Ringstraße Style to Sofia, Brno, Berlin, etc.
+The same year Friedl had also begun a long-term working relationship with Viennese architects Fellner & Helmer for theaters across Europe, transmitting variations of the Viennese Neoclassical Ringstraße Style to Sofia, Brno, Berlin, etc.

-Friedl was buried with honors at the Zentralfriedhof Cemetery, with a portrait relief on his tomb by sculptor Leopold Kosig.
+Friedl died on 5 September 1900 in Warth, Austria-Hungary.
+He was buried with honors at the Vienna Central Cemetery, with a portrait relief on his tomb by sculptor Leopold Kosig.